 | Tamper protection | Blocks uninstallation and other defense-evasion techniques on supported desktop and server platforms. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ||||||

-| Tamper protection for exclusions | Extends tamper protection to MDAV exclusions but only if DisableLocalAdminMerge is enabled, the device is Intune/ConfigMgr managed, and exclusions are managed by Intune. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | |||||||
+| Tamper protection for exclusions | Extends tamper protection to MDAV exclusions when Defender platform 4.18.2211.5+ is installed, DisableLocalAdminMerge is enabled, Sense is enabled, the device is Intune-only or Configuration Manager-only managed (not co-managed), and exclusions are managed by Intune or Configuration Manager. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | |||||||

 | Contextual file and folder exclusions | Refine the scope of exclusions by controlling how they apply based on scan type, trigger, process, and/or file/folder. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | |||||||